- Christmas Bog 2017 19 December 2017

 ESSA Secondary Championships 2017

-In 2017 we were proud to enter the biggest squad out of all other schools in the North East with Junior, Intermediate and Senior Boys and Girls teams as well as B Teams for the Senior Girls and Inter Girls and Boys.
-As well as depth of talent, there was no shortage of quality on show from Team PV as our swimmers enjoyed another successful competition.
-Our Junior Boys retained their “Champions” status for the 3rd year in a row with stunning performances in both the Medley and Freestyle relays.
-Our Inter Boys also did incredibly well picking up two Silver medals for their efforts.
-Our Senior Boys and Girls chipped in too, with Bronze Medals for both teams.
+In 2017, Park View were proud to enter the biggest squad out of all other schools in the North East with Junior, Intermediate and Senior Boys and Girls teams as well as B Teams for the Senior Girls and Inter Girls and Boys.
+As well as depth of talent, there was no shortage of quality on show from Team PV as swimmers enjoyed another successful competition.
+Junior Boys retained their “Champions” status for the 3rd year in a row, with stunning performances in both the Medley and Freestyle relays.
+Inter Boys also did incredibly well, picking up two Silver medals for their efforts.
+Senior Boys and Girls chipped in too, with Bronze Medals for both teams.
 Special note should be made to the Inter Girls team who did incredibly well in the face of very stiff competition in this group, beating many Senior Girls performances!

-We walked away as the most successful team at the gala and we are delighted that our Junior and Inter Boys teams have qualified handsomely for the National Finals in London in November with realistic medal chances.
+Park View walked away as the most successful team at the gala and were delighted the Junior and Inter Boys teams qualified handsomely for the National Finals in London in November.

 Mr Finley gave this account of their performance there: